TelosLabs/giving-connection/README.md

 #### Node.js
 Node.js is a JavaScript runtime that allows you to run JavaScript on the server side.
 We will use it to run the Giving Connection project.
 If you already have Node.js, note that version `v20.17.0` is required, which we will be installing.
+Later versions *may* work, but I haven't tested it.

 We will be using `nvm`, or Node Version Manager, to manage multiple versions of Node.js on your machine.
 This will allow you to install the correct version of Node.js for the project without interfering with your current version.